gianlucacandiotti/xvue/readme.md

 ## What's included

 These are the tasks included in the template.
-I'll just copy most of the descriptions from the [Vuejs Webpack template](https://github.com/vuejs-templates/webpack) since this is the template I merged with Express.
+I'll just use most of the descriptions from the [Vuejs Webpack template](https://github.com/vuejs-templates/webpack) since this is the template I merged with Express.
 If you want to know anything else about the tasks, about the folder structure or how to change or extend anything refer to their [docs](http://vuejs-templates.github.io/webpack/).

 - `npm start`: Runs the express app on port 3000.
   - You can change the port in the .env file.
   - It will automatically load routes created on the routes folder, you just have to export an object with a format from each file.
 Use the once already created as reference.

 - `npm run dev`: First-in-class development experience.
-  - Start developing by going into your browser and hitting `APP_URL:8080`.
   - Webpack + `vue-loader` for single file Vue components.
   - State preserving hot-reload
   - State preserving compilation error overlay